Just give me a bit more time to finish my letter

 Art Residency at Basement 6 , Shanghai, 2017

-[ENG] Based on the expectation of a letter that never arrives, Maria P. Vila created Just give me a bit more time to finish my letter.
-This work of art approaches the wait as a dramatic action, so as to touch upon the depths of abandonment, and invites the spectator to face the transcendental act of saying Goodbye.
+[ENG] Based on the expectation of a letter that never arrives, I created Just give me a bit more time to finish my letter.
+This performance approaches the wait as a dramatic action, so as to touch upon the depths of abandonment, and invites the spectator to face the transcendental act of saying goodbye.

-Posterior a una inesperada separación amorosa y bajo la necesidad de ordenar las confusas razones del sujeto amado (A), María Luisa inicia un proceso de contención donde durante 30 días se auto-remite una carta de despedida que A. ha prometido pero dilatado enviar.
-En esta expone distintas explicaciones de la repentina ausencia de un otro que sólo vemos representado por las elucubraciones de la autora, quien a través de cada documento va revisando los hitos universales del discurso amoroso y planteando la atemporalidad de la problemática de pareja.
+Posterior a una inesperada ruptura amorosa y bajo la necesidad de ordenar las confusas razones del sujeto amado (A), inicio un proceso de contención donde durante 30 días me auto-remito una carta de despedida que A ha prometido pero dilatado enviar.
+En estas expongo distintas razones ante la repentina decision de A, revisando los hitos universales del discurso amoroso y planteando la atemporalidad de la problemática de pareja.

 Some of the 30 letters written by Maria Luisa pretending to be A’s response

-After an unexpected romantic separation, and due to the need to organize the confusing reasons of the loved one (A.), Maria Luisa initiates a process of contention for 30 days, during which she sends herself a goodbye letter that A. had promised to send, but was not doing so.
-In this letter, she exposes several different explanations for the sudden absence of the lover, who we can only see as a reflection of the author’s conjectures.
-Through each letter, she visits several milestones of the universal discourse of love, and suggests a sense of timelessness in romantic conflict.
+After an unexpected breakup and feeling the need to make sense of the confusing reasons given by the loved one (A), I began a process of emotional containment.
+For 30 days, I sent myself a farewell letter, the same letter A had promised to write but kept postponing.
+In these letters, I explored different possible explanations for A’s sudden decision, visiting several milestones of the universal discourse of love, and suggests a sense of timelessness in romantic conflict.

 Some of the 80 letters that the participants sent to A. Many of the letters were not opened by the recipient